hexinfra/examples/README.md

 Examples
 ========

-  This repository contains some examples showing how to use Gorox's Hemi engine.
+  This repository contains some examples showing how to use the Hemi Engine.